AlbertWhite/site-v2.0/src/data/blogs/design.md

 Web designers are not just designers, **they are also like consultants: they have knowledge, and the knowledge should be always used for serving client**.
 Good design is not just about technique, it is the collaboration between marking and programmers.

-Good sites don't need to be complicated, but they must be attracting and informations must be useful.
+Good sites don't need to be complicated, but they must be attracting and information must be useful.